JPEG 2000: Compression ratio

 Compared to the previous JPEG standard, JPEG 2000 delivers a typical compression gain in the range of 20%, depending on the image characteristics.
 Higher-resolution images tend to benefit more, where JPEG 2000's spatial-redundancy prediction can contribute more to the compression process.
 In very low-bitrate applications, studies have shown JPEG 2000 to be outperformed by the intra-frame coding mode of H.264.

 Computational complexity and performance

 JPEG 2000 is much more complicated in terms of computational complexity in comparison with JPEG standard.
 Tiling, color component transform, discrete wavelet transform, and quantization could be done pretty fast, though entropy codec is time-consuming and quite complicated.
 EBCOT context modelling and arithmetic MQ-coder take most of the time of JPEG 2000 codec.

-On CPU the main idea of getting fast JPEG 2000 encoding and decoding is closely connected with AVX/SSE and multithreading to process each tile in a separate thread.
-The fastest JPEG 2000 solutions utilize both CPU and GPU power to get high performance benchmarks.
+Fast JPEG 2000 encoding on the CPU makes use of hardware-acceleration with AVX/SSE and uses multithreading to process each tile in a separate thread.
+The fastest solutions utilize both the CPU and GPU to achieve high performance benchmarks.